deng-gdb/eurostat-gdp-airflow/README.md

 - `gcp_project_id`.
 You can find this value on the your GCP Project Dashboard.
 - `ce_service_account_email`.
 This value you can find in your GCP console: IAM & Admin -> Service Accounts.
 Find the account with the name "Compute Engine default service account" and take its email.
-- `ssh_user_name`.
-Insert your own value here.
-- `ssh_private_key_path`.
-Insert the value, which your provided when you created the SSH key pair on your local machine.

 The guidance regarding the Terraform execution see in the corresponding section:  [Create GCP project infrastructure with Terraform](#create-gcp-project-infrastructure-with-terraform)